MarvinJWendt/testza/README.md

 It integrates with the default test runner, so you can use it with the standard `go test` tool.
 Testza contains easy to use methods, like assertions, output capturing, mocking, and much more.

-Testza is structured in a different way than you might be used to in Go, but we think that it makes writing tests as easy and efficient as possible.
+Testza is structured a bit differently than you might be used to in Go, but we think that it makes writing tests as easy and efficient as possible.
+After all, writing tests should be very simple and should not require you to study a whole framework.
+That's why we made testza to integrates perfectly with your IDE.
+You don't even have to lookup the documentation, as testza is self-explanatory.

 ## Getting Started